LogtalkDotOrg/logtalk3/manuals/sources/userman/migration.rst

    meta-argument indicator, ``:``, with the Logtalk meta-argument indicator ``0`` for goal meta-arguments.
 For closure meta-arguments, use an integer denoting the number of additional arguments that will be appended to construct a goal.
-Arguments which are not meta-arguments are represented by the ``*`` character.
+Arguments that are not meta-arguments are represented by the ``*`` character.
 Do not use argument mode indicators such as ``?``, or ``+``, or ``-`` as Logtalk supports :ref:`mode directives <predicates_mode>`.
 #.
 Convert any explicit qualified calls to module predicates to messages